GK-Hynes/Custom-Video-Player/README.md

 Set a variable `scrubTime` equal to `e.offsetX / progress.offsetWidth * video.duration`.
 Then update `video.currentTime` to equal `scrubTime`.

-Create a variable `mousedown` equal to `false`.
+So that `scrub` only runs when the progress bar is dragged, create a variable `mousedown` equal to `false`.
 When someone mouses down set it to `true` and when they mouse up set it equal to `false`.

 Listen for a mousemove event on the progrss bar, check if mousedown is `true` and, if it is, run `scrub`.

 ```js
 progress.addEventListener("mousemove", e => mousedown && scrub(e));
 ```

+### Fullscreen mode

+Thanks to Vince Aggrippino for this fullscreen [solution](https://codepen.io/VAggrippino/pen/vgZdaw).

+Add a button with a class of `fullscreen`.

+Make two functions, `toggleFullscreen` and `toggleFullscreenClasses`, and a variable `isFullscreen`, initially set to `false`.

+In `toggleFullscreen`, if `isFullscreen` is `true` check if the `document.exitFullscreen` method is available and run it.
+Otherwise run the browser-specific equivalent.
+If `isFullscreen` is `false`, run `player.requestFullscreen` (or the browser-specific equivalent).

+In `toggleFullscreenClasses`, toggle the fullscreen class on the player and set `isFullscreen` to `!isFullscreen`.

+Listen for a fullscreenchange (and each browswer's implementation of it) and run `toggleFullscreenClasses`.